 - DIY “Birthday Cake” table centerpiece with balloon “candles” and tissue fringe “frosting”

 - Paint palette inspired favor table with mini paint bucket favor tins

 Coloring is always a great way to keep little ones entertained!
-These cloud-shaped placemats come in 2 designs and are included in the free printables.
+These cloud-shaped placemats come in 2 designs and are included in the printables.
 Note: The placemats are formatted on 11×17 paper.
 I printed them as black & white engineering prints at Staples.
 You can fit 2-up on their 18×24″ paper, which makes them less than $1 each.